-The financial statements have been prepared on the historical cost convention, except as disclosed in the accounting policies below.
+The financial statements have been prepared on the historical cost convention.
 The measurement bases are fully described in the accounting policies below.

 4. Summary of Significant Accounting Policies

 (a) Basis of preparation

 The significant accounting policies that have been used in the preparation of these financial statements are summarised below.
 These policies have been consistently applied to all the years presented unless otherwise stated.
 The adoption of new or amended IFRSs and the impacts on the Group's financial statements, if any, are disclosed in note 2.